 Let say I have a handful of loose buttons and ask kids to count them.
 A child who hasn’t mastered one-to-one correspondence points to one button and says “one, two”.
 Then, he or she points to another button and says “three”.
 Finally, the child points to yet another button and says “four, five”.
 This child is able to recite the numbers in the correct order but did not actually count the buttons.

 When a child has mastered the concept of one-to-one correspondence he or she is able to assign one number to each object as they are counted.
 One way to help kids understand that one number word is assigned to only one object is to ask kids to touch an/or place objects as they count them.

 Five and Ten Frames for One-to-One Correspondence Practice

 Using a five or ten frame is a great way to provide kids with a system to organize and match objects as they count them.
 Ask kids to place one object in each square as they say each number.
-It may take some time for kids understand the concept, so keep practicing.
+It may take some time for kids to understand the concept, so keep practicing.